c2997108/lastwasm/doc/lastal.rst

 -s STRAND
     Specify which query strand should be used::

-        0 or R   reverse only
-        1 or F   forward only
+        0 or R   reverse strand only (reverse-complemented sequence) 1 or F   forward strand only
         2        both

     These imply option ``-2`` (paired query sequences)::

         FR       forward for the 1st query in a pair, reverse for the 2nd RF       reverse for the 1st query in a pair, forward for the 2nd

+--reverse
+    Before analyzing each query sequence, reverse (but don't complement) it.
+This may be useful as a negative control.

 -S NUMBER
     Specify how to use the substitution score matrix for reverse